A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Introduction

 \section{Introduction}

 In this paper, we consider the following Riemannian optimization problem

-where $\mathcal{M}$ is a Riemannian manifold and $f:\mathcal M\rightarrow\mathbb R$ is a locally Lipschitz function which may be nonconvex and nonsmooth.
-Such kind of problems frequently arise in practical applications, such as quantum computation, computer vision, signal processing, machine learning and data science; see, e.g.,~\cite{absil2009optimization,Absil2019}.
+where $\mathcal{M}$ is an $n$-dimensional Riemannian manifold, and $f:\mathcal M\rightarrow\mathbb R$ is a locally Lipschitz continuous function which may be nonconvex and nonsmooth.
+Such kind of problems frequently arise in practical applications, such as quantum computation, computer vision, signal processing, machine learning, and data science; see, e.g.,~\cite{absil2009optimization,Absil2019}.